lmcai/Leaf_evolution/1_leaf_segmentation_measurement/readme.md

 ![Alt text](./initial_leaf_segment.png)

-7. Then follow the steps above to rotate the images.
+7. Then use the script `batch_rotate_images_manual_specimen(folder_path)` to rotate the images.
+This script will require the user to click on the tip and bottom of the leaf to rotate it.

 # III.
 Stat summarize